renyulin-f/MambaCSR/README.md

 ## <a name="installation"></a> Environment Installation

-The CUDA driver must be higher than 11.6 (We use 11.8 in MambaSR)
+The CUDA driver must be higher than 11.6 (We use 11.8 in MambaCSR)

 - Ubuntu 20.04
 - CUDA 11.8